advancedresearch/advancedresearch.github.io/blog/2020-01-09-bits-are-bullshit.md

 What is interesting about bullshit is that there are very few words in the english language that describes precisely what we mean about it.
-Another words that one can use are "nonsense" or "noise", but I find these terminologies misleading.
+Other words that one can use are "nonsense" or "noise", but I find these a bit misleading.

 Bullshit is not like noise, because noise can be useful, while bullshit can be harmful.